ScaleChain/distai/README.md

 5) ICO fundraising

-Start ICO fundraising to raise fund for assuring quality, and building AI services on top of dist.ai blockchain.
+Start ICO fundraising to raise funds for assuring quality of dist.ai, and building AI services on top of dist.ai blockchain.

 6) M3 : Final release